Top 10 Richest Temples in the World

 The Sabarimala Temple is a temple complex on Sabarimala hill within the Periyar Tiger Reserve in Perinad Village, Pathanamthitta district, Kerala, India.
 It is one of the world’s busiest yearly pilgrimage locations, with an estimated 40 to 50 million worshippers coming each year.
 The temple is devoted to Ayyappan, also known as Dharma Shasta, a Hindu Brahmachari or the god of celibacy who is said to be the son of Shiva and Mohini, the feminine manifestation of Vishnu.
 Sabarimala’s traditions are a synthesis of Shaivism, Vaishnavism, and other faiths.

 Lord Ayyappan’s famed temple is situated on a small hill 3000 feet above sea level.
-Anyone who is considered competent of accessing the temple’s core sanctuary must undertake 41 days of rituals, including the loss of all worldly pleasures.
+Anyone who is considered competent in accessing the temple’s core sanctuary must undertake 41 days of rituals, including the loss of all worldly pleasures.
 Women of reproductive age are not permitted to enter the temple’s main shrine.
-Offerings and donations made by pilgrims are one of the temple’s main sources of income, and are enough to make it one of the world’s richest temples.
+Offerings and donations made by pilgrims are one of the temple’s main sources of income and are enough to make it one of the world’s richest temples.

 7. Prem Mandir, Uttar Pradesh, India